 - Outstanding Young Men of America, 1986

-Verbal Aspect Theory and the Prohibitions in the Greek New Testament (Studies in Biblical Greek; New York: Peter Lang, forthcoming).
+Verbal Aspect Theory and the Prohibitions in the Greek New Testament (Studies in Biblical Greek; New York: Peter Lang, 2014).

-The Handy Guide for New Testament Greek: Grammar, Syntax, and Diagramming (Grand Rapids: Kregel, forthcoming).
+The Handy Guide for New Testament Greek: Grammar, Syntax, and Diagramming (Grand Rapids: Kregel, 2012).

 Contributing editor, Christian Contours: How a Biblical Worldview Shapes the Mind and Heart (Grand Rapids: Kregel, 2011).
 "Introduction: What Is This Book About?"; "Chapter 2: Is There Just One Biblical Worldview?"; "Chapter 4: What is the Biblical Worldview?" (with Paul Kjoss Helseth); "Conclusion: What Is the Christian Life About"; "Appendix A: A Comparison of Worldviews"; "Appendix B: Christian Professional Organizations"; and "A Bibliography: For the Biblical Worldview on Academic Disciplines" (with Philip E. Lueck).